YuriyBakutin/custom-icons-resolver/readme.md

 Vue 3 and Vue 2 are supported.

-_Vue custom component-icon using_ `vite-custom-icons-resolver` _examples:_
+_Examples of Vue custom component-icon using_ `vite-custom-icons-resolver`:

 ![Vue custom component-icon examples](img/svg-components.png)

-`vita-custom-icons-resolver` works as a tool for configuring Vite using a `vite.config.js` file.
-To do this, it needs the npm [_vite-plugin-components_](https://www.npmjs.com/package/vite-plugin-components) module, which should be installed separately.

 ## Install

-Before installing `vite-custom-icons-resolver`, you need to install [_vite-plugin-components_](https://www.npmjs.com/package/vite-plugin-components), if it is not already installed.
+Before installing `vite-custom-icons-resolver`, you must install [_vite-plugin-components_](https://www.npmjs.com/package/vite-plugin-components), if it is not already installed.

 ```bash
     npm i -D vite-plugin-components